-(CNN) -- Here's a look at what you need to know about New Year's Eve and New Year's Day, which marks the end of the old year and the beginning of the new year.
+Here’s a look at New Year’s Eve and New Year’s Day, which mark the end of the year and the beginning of the new year.

-History: The earliest known New Year celebrations were in Mesopotamia and date back to 2000 B.C.
+The earliest known New Year celebrations were in Mesopotamia and date back to 2000 BC.

 1582 - The Gregorian calendar, which marks January 1 as the new year, is adopted by the Roman Catholic Church.